cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

   None value means that the user who is making the query doesn't have any relationships with the resource.

-- `Limit` covers constraints for the query. it easy for the code generation.
-This will probably be solved in future releases.
-Typical constrains are the number of tasks and projects which a regular user can create.
+- `Limit` covers constraints for the query.
+ Typical constraints are the number of tasks and projects which a regular user can create.

 - `Method` and URL contain data for information purposes only and are not used.